Support & Wellbeing

 Internal Support Services at TUoS

-Central Welfare and Guidance (CWaG) support students experiencing personal difficulties that are significantly impacting on their university experience and their ability to study.
-They work closely with academic departments and can help students with applying for Extenuating Circumstances or a Leave of Absence.
-CWaG provides a link between the University and external support services.
-It also incorporates the University’s Bullying and Harassment Network.
+Student Welfare and Wellbeing (SSW) support students experiencing personal difficulties that are significantly impacting on their university experience and their ability to study.
+SSW also provide a link between the University and external support services.
 They are based in the Students’ Union building, and students can make an appointment to speak with a member of the team.
-Email email@example.com or call 0114 222 4321.
-Read more about the full range of services that CWaG provides here.
+Email firstname.lastname@example.org or call 0114 222 4321.
+Read more about the full range of services that they provide here.

 Student Access to Mental Health Services (SAMHS) is another popular University support service.
 If you have concerns relating to your mental health, then SAMHS can help you to access the right support through a single triage appointment.
 Students access other services (such as counselling) through SAMHS - hence the name.
 Register online here for a triage appointment which lasts around 45 minutes.
 During this appointment students discuss their individual situation with an experienced mental health worker.
 They help students navigate the many support options and together agree on a plan of action, tailored to the student’s needs.
 Read more about SAMHS here.